 ABOUT THE BUILDER

 Tyler's background is rooted in the visual arts and woodworking.
-Raised in Virginia and educated at the Art Institute of Chicago, he has worked in and around the entertainment industry and in custom woodworking, milling, and cabinetry for over 10 years.
+Raised in Virginia and educated at the School of the Art Institute of Chicago, he has worked in and around the entertainment industry and in custom woodworking, milling, and cabinetry for over 15 years.

 I am influenced by all types of art and that conveys in what I make.
 To me, the construction of an instrument is just as important as its sound.
 I put careful consideration into composition, wood choice, patina, pattern, materials and aesthetics.
 My desire is to make simple, yet elegant, banjos, which often requires a painstaking editing processes.
 I’m seeking to make the best possible instrument, one banjo at at a time."

 While the methods used to build banjos are traditional; my push has been on introducing modern & contemporary art forms to the aesthetics of the instrument.
 Mother of Pearl has traditionally been used as a decorative material in inlay.
 As our Oceans warm, MOP is fast becoming a finite resource.
 I place value in using alternative materials such as reconstituted stone, paper, acrylic and hardwoods.
 There is infinite room for creative expression utilizing alternative/ sustainable materials.